Spatially explicit models for inference about density in unmarked or partially marked populations: Discussion

-Several aspects of our ``spatial $N$-mixture model'' can be modified to accommodate alternative sampling designs or parametric distributions.
-We considered situations where an individual can be detected more than once at a trap during a single occasion, but under some designs this is not possible.
+Several aspects of our model can be modified to accommodate alternative sampling designs or parametric distributions.
+We considered situations in which an individual can be detected more than once at a trap during a single occasion, but under some designs this is not possible.
 When collecting DNA samples, for instance, an individual can often be detected at most once during an occasion, because multiple samples of biological material cannot be attributed to distinct episodes.
-Therefore, rather than $z_{irt} \sim Poisson(\lambda_{ir})$ we have $z_{irt} \sim Bernoulli(p_{ir})$ where, for example, $p_{ir} = p_0 exp(-d_{ir}^2/(2\sigma^2))$, and $p_0$ is the probability of detecting an individual whose home range is centered on trap $r$.
+Therefore, rather than $z_{ijk} \sim \operatorname{Pois}(\lambda_{ij})$, we have $z_{ijk} \sim\operatorname {Bern}(p_{ij})$ where, for example, $p_{ij} = p_0 \exp(-d_{ij}^2/(2\sigma^2))$, and $p_0$ is the probability of detecting an individual whose home range is centered on trap~$j$.
 This Bernoulli model is a focus of ongoing investigations.

-Both the Poisson and the Bernoulli models produce count observations when aggregated over individuals to form trap-specific totals; however, ecologists often collect so-called ``detection/non-detection'' data because it can be easier to determine if ``at least one'' individual was present rather than enumerating all individuals in a location.
-In this case, the underlying $z_{irt}$ array is the same as the above cases, but we observe $y_{rt} = I(\sum_{i=1}^{N} z_{irt} > 0)$ where $I$ is the indicator function.
-This ``Poisson-binary model'' is a spatially explicit extension of the model of \citet{royleNichols03} in which the underlying abundance state is inferred from binary data.
+Both the Poisson and the Bernoulli models produce count observations that when aggregated over individuals form trap-specific totals; however, ecologists often collect ``detection/nondetection'' data because it can be easier to determine if $\ge$1 individual was present rather than enumerating all individuals in a location.
+In this case, the underlying $z_{ijk}$ array is the same as the above cases, but we observe $n_{jk} = I(\sum_{i=1}^{N} z_{ijk} > 0)$ where $I$ is the indicator function.
+This model is a spatially explicit extension of the model of \citet{royleNichols03} in which the underlying abundance state is inferred from binary data.
 We have investigated this model to a limited extent but do not report on those results here.